kubernetes/ingress-nginx/controllers/gce/README.md

 GLBC is a GCE L7 load balancer controller that manages external loadbalancers configured through the Kubernetes Ingress API.

-## Disclaimer
+## A word to the wise

+Please read the [beta limitations](BETA_LIMITATIONS.md) doc to before using this controller.
+In summary:

 - This is a **work in progress**.
-- It relies on an experimental Kubernetes resource.
+- It relies on a beta Kubernetes resource.
 - The loadbalancer controller pod is not aware of your GCE quota.

 ## Overview